 Let’s find out how.

-How to Clear WordPress Cache
+3 Steps on How to Clear Cache in WordPress

 Below are the steps you’ll take to clear the site cache on every layer of your website.
 Instructions for the most popular WordPress caching plugins are included, though if you’re using a different one, the process should be similar.